Biden pick for transportation, Buttigieg, advances in Senate - WTMJ

 His nomination now heads to the full Senate, where a vote could happen as early as this week.
 He would be the first openly gay person, and one of the youngest, confirmed by the Senate to a Cabinet post.

-Biden has been urging the Senate, where Democrats hold a bare majority, to move quickly on his Cabinet picks given the current crisis of COVID-19, which prompted him in part to sign an executive order mandating masks on airplanes and in public transportation to help stem the spread of the deadly virus.
-The president has also pledged an ambitious agenda of jobs growth, fighting climate change and promoting racial equity.
+Biden has been urging the Senate, where Democrats hold a bare majority, to move quickly on his Cabinet picks given the current COVID-19 crisis.
+He signed an executive order mandating masks on airplanes and in public transportation to help stem the spread of the deadly virus.
+Biden has also pledged an ambitious agenda of job growth, fighting climate change and promoting racial equity — goals he underscored Wednesday in signing sweeping executive orders to stem climate change.

+A major step, Biden said, will be to implement tough new federal automotive fuel economy standards to reduce greenhouse gas emissions after the Trump administration loosened the requirements.
+The Biden administration also wants to promote the use of electric vehicles by installing 500,000 new charging stations across the country, which would require new money from Congress.
+The federal government’s switch under Wednesday’s order to an all-electric federal vehicle fleet would create 1 million new jobs in the auto industry, Biden said.

+“It’s not time for small measures,” he said.
+“We need to be bold.”

-Sen. Maria Cantwell, the panel’s incoming Democratic chair, praised Buttigieg’s credentials before the vote Wednesday and urged quick confirmation so he can get to work on COVID-19 safety in transportation.
+Sen. Maria Cantwell, the panel’s incoming Democratic chair, praised Buttigieg’s credentials before the vote Wednesday and urged quick confirmation so he can get to work.
 “He understands what all of us have to deal with on transportation and infrastructure,” Cantwell said.

 With the transportation sector, particularly car emissions, a top contributor in the United States to global warming, Buttigieg, a former Democratic presidential rival whom Biden praised as bringing “a new voice,” is expected to play an important role in the climate agenda.
 Advocates hope his public stature and loyal following from the 2020 campaign could help win over lawmakers and push through broad infrastructure changes long unachievable on Capitol Hill.